 TypeScript provides an online playground https://www.typescriptlang.org/play to write and test your code on the fly without the need to download or install anything.

-This is a great place for beginners just starting to learn TypeScript who want to try different TypeScript features.
+This is a great place for beginners to learn TypeScript and try different TypeScript features.
 You also have the option to share your code via a shareable link provided by the playground.